Contact Us Sitemap Employee Login Search

 Mr. Hierl joined The Analysis Corporation (TAC) as Senior Director, Corporate Operations in August 2002.
 Mr. Hierl has been working within the Counterterrorism (CT) realm as an Analyst and running the Corporate Operations division which encompasses security, recruiting, purchasing and facilities management.
 Each of these elements provide support to numerous government agencies.

 Mr. Hierl has over 18 years of experience in supporting the U.S. Government in a variety of positions.
 He began his Government service in the U.S. Army 1990.
-He served in the 501st Military Intelligence Brigade which is subordinate to the U.S. Army Intelligence and Security Command providing intelligence and security support to headquarters.
+He served in the 501st Military Intelligence Brigade which is subordinate to the U.S. Army Intelligence and Security Command providing intelligence and security support to headquarters, Eighth U.S. Army (EUSA).
 His mission was to provide combat information and multi-discipline intelligence to joint and combined war fighters.
 Mr. Hierl served in the 3rd Infantry Divisions 1ST Brigade which is part of the XVIII Airborne Corps, one of the nation's premier units for dealing with contingencies.
 As an all-source production and collections analyst, he was an expert on enemy doctrine understanding the abilities, capabilities and threat within the theater of operation.
 He served in the 704th Military Intelligence Brigade which is a major subordinate command of the US Army Intelligence and Security Command.
 His mission was analysis and reporting through the Army Technical Control and Analysis Element, which carries out information operations and supports the Trojan satellite communications system.

 Mr. Hierl has extensive Security Management training to include: Facility Security Officer Program Management (FSO) course (DSS), SCI Contractor Special Security Officers (CSSO) course (NSA), Essentials of Industrial Security Management course (DSS), Protecting Secret and Confidential Documents course (DSS), Basic Industrial Security for User Agency Personnel course (DSS), Basic Information Security course (DSS), Personnel Security Adjudications Independent Study course (DSS), OPSEC Program Mangers course (NSA), Security Awareness Forum For Educators (SAFE) course (DSS), JPAS/JCAVS Orientation for NISP Contractors (DSS), Personnel Security Management Program (DSS), COMSEC Custodian Course (NSA), INFOSEC Awareness Fundamentals course (FBI).